melezhik/sparrowdo-spark/README.md

 # Synopsis

-Instal Spark cluster with Docker and Sparrowdo
+Instal Spark cluster with Docker and Sparrowdo and CentOS.

 # Caveat

 CentOS is a only supported platform for the moment.
+Tested against [official CentOS Docker image](https://hub.docker.com/_/centos/).

 # Install